*South Pas Back Then

 After losing, I put my rocket gun in my pocket and walked home.

-In senior high school, I changed strategy and ran for an obscure position.
+In senior high school, I changed my strategy and ran for an obscure position.
 No campaign manager, no flyers, and no speech.
 I won in the elections but wasn't sure what my duties were.

 I do remember being told that at dances, my role was to go around notifying couples that "Y" dancing was not allowed.